DNS and Domain Names

 . root domain

-This is important to know so that you understand how the Domain Name System works and which DNS servers are responsible for their part of the network.
+This is important to know so that you understand how the Domain Name System works and how DNS servers are responsible for their part of the network.

 Root Domain

 The root domain is managed by root name servers.
-These servers are listed on the IANA, the Internet Assigned Numbers Authority, website, but are managed by multiple operators.
+These servers are listed on the IANA (Internet Assigned Numbers Authority) website, but are managed by multiple operators.
 The root servers manage the root domain, alternatively referred to as the zone, or the . at the end of the .com., .edu., etc.

 Alternative DNS Root Systems